-- Saucy - A ‘Saucy’ rating is given to any image that doesn’t fit in the “Safe” category, but also does not show actual nudity or imply sex in any way.
+- Suggestive - A 'Suggestive' rating is given to any image that doesn't fit in the "Safe" category, but also does not show actual nudity or imply sex in any way.

 - Explicit - An 'Explicit' image is any image that shows actual sex, or any genitals including breasts.

-- Shock - A ‘Shock’ Image is an explicit image that includes a fetish or situation which the average NSFW-savvy user would find gross.
-There’s no hard line and they are judged on a case-by-case basis.
-Please use better judgement and tag it as shock if you’re unsure.
+- Shock - A 'Shock' rating is an explicit image depicting intense imagery such as hardcore fetish acts, body horror, gore, bodily waste, etc. There's no hard line and they are judged on a case-by-case basis.
+Please use better judgement and tag it as shock if you're unsure.
 Fetishes such as watersports, inflation, feet, and macro are not considered shock.